LiuYuancheng/ChatGPT_on_CTF/README.md

 ### Introduction

-In this project we will test ChartGPT and other AI's performance on fixing the different CTF challenges.
+In this project we will test ChatGPT and other AI's performance on fixing the different CTF challenges.
 Now we are going to cover below topic:

-- Test case examples of how ChartGTP solve the CTF-challenge.
+- Test case examples of how ChatGTP solve the CTF-challenge.
 - Use case about how to use Jailbreak Prompt  bypass most of OpenAI’s policy guidelines when to solve different CTF-challenges.
 - Try to create a program can automatic do some steps of the CTF challenge analysis by using different tools(such as penetration tools)
-- Analysis the test case result to summarize which kind of CTF challenge will be easily broken by ChartGPT/OpenAI
+- Analysis the test case result to summarize which kind of CTF challenge will be easily broken by ChatGPT/OpenAI

 **Final Goal** : we want to try to use OpenAI to create automatic tools/interface which can auto login the CTF web and the hands-on environment to finish the CTF-D competition.
 Currently we are planning to use the [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) as the interface between our current CTF-GPT's module to the CTF-D web and test cloud environment.